Skip to navigation

 A koala taking a welcome forty winks in a shady gum tree at the Forts

 It continued well, too.
-Magnetic Island lives up to its name in that people come to stay and never want to leave, but the reasons are less hedonistic than for places like Cairns: if you pick the right hostel, as I managed to in Centaur House, the pace of life becomes procrastinatingly attractive, with the most difficult decision of the day becoming whether to have toast or cereal for breakfast.
-Walking round the island with such luminaries as Jo, Mel, Kieran, Paul, Tracy and a host of others (who will be just fleeting memories by the time I get back to a normal definition of life) was relaxing, stopping at different bays every day and soaking up rays in Arthur Bay, Florence Bay, Radical Bay, Horseshoe Bay, Alma Bay and so on.
-Highlights like the Forts, where Kieran and I spotted 13 koalas, one with a baby (not that we were counting...), and the sounds of chuckling kookaburras and screaming curlews serenading us to sleep, made Magnetic Island one of the most relaxed spots I have yet found.
+Magnetic Island lives up to its name in that people come to stay and never want to leave, but the reasons are less hedonistic than in places like Cairns; if you pick the right hostel, as I managed to in Centaur House, the pace of life becomes procrastinatingly attractive, with the most difficult decision of the day being whether to have toast or cereal for breakfast.
+Walking round the island with the other hostellers was relaxing, stopping at different bays every day and soaking up rays in the likes of Arthur Bay, Florence Bay, Radical Bay, Horseshoe Bay and Alma Bay.
+There were highlights, like the Forts – where we spotted 13 koalas, one of them with a baby – and the sounds of chuckling kookaburras and screaming curlews serenading us to sleep, all of which made Magnetic Island one of the most relaxed spots I have yet found.

 The Forts and Horseshoe Bay